lieuzhenghong/programming-practice/project_talk_template.md

 just had to remember to run the script every morning.
 (Probably could have been done with a cronjob).

+There was also an interesting statistical decision, to decide on the final multi-armed bandit algorithm.
+Should I use simple A/B testing, or a multi-armed bandit algorithm?
+And even between MABs,
+there are very many different bandit algorithms
+(UCB, epsilon-greedy, Thompson sampling).
+In the end I used Thompson sampling because of ...

 ### Interesting technical challenges?

 The interesting technical challenge was mainly in architecting a complex